publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch34A/m__us_usc_t12_s3341.md

         (1) __GAO studies__

-        The Comptroller General of the United States may conduct, under such conditions as the Comptroller General determines appropriate, studies on the adequacy and quality of appraisals or evaluations conducted in connection with real estate related financial transactions below the threshold level established under subsection (b) of this section, taking into account—
+        The Comptroller General of the United States may conduct, under such conditions as the Comptroller General determines appropriate, studies on the adequacy and quality of appraisals or evaluations conducted in connection with real estate related financial transactions below the threshold level established under subsection (b), taking into account—

             (A) the cost to any financial institution involved in any such transaction;